goxberry/siam-cse-2013-presentation/talk-performance.md

     + Contradicts the tradition that burden of proof is on producers
 - Unreproducible research is a **false economy**
     + Producer savings: time spent making research reproducible
-    + Consumer costs: time spent making _others_ research reproducible
+    + Consumer costs: time spent making _others'_ research reproducible
     + Producer costs: citations, reputation, wasted time redoing work

 # Policies requiring reproducibility <br /> have not been effective